1.0 Introduction

 .txt

 configuration file that you created above in Section 5.0: Configuring the Script.
-If found, it imports the values such as URL, certificate path, and policy from configuration file, otherwise it displays a message “config file not found”.
-An example is attached in the Powershell script package.It looks for the Fortanix CNG provider client that you installed in Section 4.0: Installing Fortanix DSM Client on Web Server.
+If found, it imports the values such as URL, certificate path, and policy from the configuration file, otherwise, it displays a message “config file not found”.
+An example is attached in the PowerShell script package.It looks for the Fortanix CNG provider client that you installed in Section 4.0: Installing Fortanix DSM Client on Web Server.
 This is one of the prerequisites based on its default location.

-Looks for Vcert binary and verifies the location (
+Looks for the Vcert binary and verifies the location (

 VCert.exe